 UNICEF in Action

-UNICEF works to improve access, availability and quality of maternal, neonatal and child health services; strengthening awareness of the positive health benefits of certain traditional practices; and creating awareness among the population of the harmful effects of Female Genital Mutilation/Cutting (FGM/C).
-UNICEF supports almost 90% of primary health care services in Somalia by provision of incentives, essential basic drugs, equipment, bundled vaccines, cold chain equipment and management tools through 325 Mother and Child Health clinics and 500 Health Posts.
+UNICEF also supports almost 70% of primary health care services in Somalia by provision of incentives, essential basic drugs, equipment, bundled vaccines, cold chain equipment and management tools through Mother and Child Health clinics and Health Posts.

 Strengthening Governance and Leadership of Local Health Authorities